mcnally/mobit/README.md

 `mobit finish` Finish the mob session

 ## Still to do
-- Impliment mob completion - squash commits onto main branch and delete mob config
-- Impliment break functionality
+- Implement break functionality
-- Fix all @todos
+- Fix all @todo's
 - Add custom base branch and commit message to config
 - Refactor and fix test coverage
 - More testing on all scenarios
+- Add zoom integration
-- Add auto publishing with symantic versioning
+- Add auto publishing with semantic versioning

 ## How it works
 When you run the tool it will ask for information about the mob session (if not already provided).
 When you start mobbing you will be either in a driver or navigator mode.
 Note that you will need to keep the cli running to receive updates.